progwise/timebook/README.md

 - **packages/tsconfig**
   central place to store all tsconfigs for all packages that use tsc

+- **packages/validations**
+  our zod (https://zod.dev/) validation schemas to be used in form frontend and GraphQL backend validations

+- **packages/eslint-config-custom**
+  eslint for all timebook projects.
+See the readme there.

 # Getting Started

 The main application is located in the apps/web folder as next.js typescript application.
 It can be started from the root folder using: